News/Commentary

 To imagine the church Breslin eventually built in 1897, go to the corner of Twenty-ninth and Church and envision a modified Gothic style wooden building on the northwest corner.
 Think of a gas light fixture out front with a lamplighter.
 Stellings Grocery was nearby and the Fairmount Market, now Drewes Meat Market (Note the sign on the storefront).

-Donovan's coal and wood yard was next with a saloon at Day and Church and Methodist church down the street .
+Donovan's coal and wood yard was next with a saloon at Day and Church and a teetotaling Methodist church down the street .
 And let's have a tip of the hat, if you please, to Mrs. Kelly, "the genial Irish lady" who lived in one of the small cottages next door.

 Resilience